Setup Test Net validator node from scratch on Ubuntu 20.04 on AWS

 Set trusted hash

-to the hash value of block 20
+Set the trusted_hash to the hash value of the latest block on Casper TestNet:

 Start the node